celo-org/docs/docs/cel2/whats-changed/op-l2.md

 Type 123 (`0x7b`) transaction type allows paying for gas in currencies other than the native asset (CELO).
 It has an additional field `feeCurrency` which allows the sender to chose the currency they pay gas in a chosen fee currency.
 See [here](https://specs.celo.org/fee_abstraction.html) for details on using fee currencies.

-The fee currencies available at mainnet launch will be:
+The fee currencies available at Mainnet launch will be:

  - USDC (USDC)
  - Tether USD (USD₮)